Brice-Vergnou/Linear-Regression-From-Sratch/README.md

 You can tweak the code if you want to :

 * Line 48 , n_samples : The number of samples
-* Line 48 , n_features : The number of features
 * Line 50 , lr : The learning rate
-* Line 50 , n_iter : The number of iterations
+* Line 50 , n_iter : The number of iteration

+  **Note** : If you choose to use only one feature , you'll get a plot of the model

 ## Sources